microsoft/nni/docs/en_US/TrainingService/AdaptDLMode.md

 In the trial container you may have access to two environment variables:

-* `ADAPTDLCTL_TENSORBOARD_LOGDIR`: the TensorBoard logging directory for the current experiment,
+* `ADAPTDL_TENSORBOARD_LOGDIR`: the TensorBoard logging directory for the current experiment,
 * `NNI_TRIAL_JOB_ID`: the `trial` job id for the current trial.

 It is recommended for to have them joined as the directory for trial,